Improwised/kb.repairrabbit.github.io/content/FAQs/What-reports-are-available.md

 draft= false
 +++

-You can access and filter reports with just one click.
-Our best feature "Dashboard" shows and summarizes every report.
-You can easily check reports about tickets, revenue, employees daily work, total stock valuation, employee status, and store status.
+You can have quick access to reports with just one click.
+Dashboard shows and summarise reports of different modules.
+You can easily check reports on Revenue, Stock, Employees daily workflow, Appointments, Tickets, Employee status and store status.